rorzen/owncloud-install-and-configure/index.md

 sudo a2dissite 000-default.conf
 ```

-9. The following commands should enable new virtual hosts.
+9. The following command should enable new virtual hosts.
 ```
 sudo a2ensite fosslinuxowncloud.com.conf
 ```